Behavioral Health Providers

 - Delivery of telehealth services: “Health care services that are delivered by telehealth must be appropriate and delivered in accordance with applicable law and generally accepted health care practices and standards prevailing at the time the health care services are provided, including all rules adopted by then appropriate professional licensing board.”

-Iowa Mental Health Professional Licensure Compacts
+Iowa Behavioral Health Professional Licensure Compacts

-Temporary COVID-19 Policies (IA Mental Health Providers)
+EXPIRED June 30: Temporary COVID-19 Policies (IA Behavioral Health Providers)